vivekjamla/Simple_Point_Of_Sale_System/WindowsFormsApplication1/Readme.txt

 ﻿This Project can be Implemented way more.
 I could implement certain design patterns too but due to some time constrains and School work
-I did not got that much of time. i did not have any experience with .NET C# But now i can add one more technology to my resume.
+I did not got that much of time. i did not have any experience with .NET C# But now i do now.

 i tried to learn about what endpoint is and i didnt find any meaningfull resourse.
 Please share with me if you find any.